JamesKBowler/fxcollect/README.md

 5. Download this repository and place in a convenient location

 6. Create a logs folder in the root directory
  $ mkdir ~/fxcmminer/fxcmminer_v1.0/logs

+7. Set the system time zone to EST
+ $ sudo timedatectl set-timezone EST

-7. To start the process just execute:
+8. To start the process just execute:
  $ python ~/fxcmminer/fxcmminer_v1.0/engine.py

 ##### This will take about 30 hours to download.